dectalk/api/README.md

 ### For this art project, you will need:

 1. A Windows 7 Machine (Can be Virtual)
-2. Client ID and secret for OAUTH in GitHub, Discord and Reddit
-3. A Discord Webhook
-4. node.js (and npm)
+2. node.js (and npm)
-5. A copy of `say.exe`.
+3. A copy of `say.exe`.
 You can get one from Snoopi Botten's site: http://theflameofhope.co/
-6. A `RethonkDB` database.
+4. A `RethonkDB` database.

 ### Let's get painting!